serokell/blog-posts/Alex and Happy Part 1/article.md

 We would like to detect such cases and also support nested comments.
 We will create two helper functions, `nestComment` and `unnestComment`, which will keep track of how many layers of comments we have and allow us to detect whether we have reached the end of the file with an unclosed comment.
+But before we implement those two functions, let's first write the Alex code to deal with recognizing comments as well as some utilities.

 In addition, Alex provides the `andBegin` combinator that will execute an expression and change the current start code.